 World class gold and rare gemstones are on display in the California State Mining and Mineral Museum, a permanent part of the fairgrounds, open year ’round.
 California State Parks will offer a variety of children’s activities at the show.
 In addition to viewing the spectacular California State Mineral Collection, kids can go on a scavenger hunt in the museum and explore rocks and mineral crystals at the touch table.
 All activities and demos are free.

 Several guest speakers and demonstrations will be on the schedule.
-This year we have speakers on Saturday at 11:00 and 2:00, and Sunday at 12:00 and 2:00.
+Last year we had speakers on Saturday at 11:00 and 2:00, and Sunday at 12:00 and 2:00.

-Our speakers will address Toxicity in Rocks and Minerals (“rocks you should not lick”) and California gold, relating to specimens on display or for sale in the museum.
+Our speakers addressed Toxicity in Rocks and Minerals (“rocks you should not lick”) and California gold, relating to specimens on display or for sale in the museum.
 This year, on Saturday at 12:00, visit our gold miners camp, where Museum docents will demonstrate gold rush mining methods.
 See the tools, weapons and methods used by the 49ers to survive and find gold during the gold rush.

 The show includes a silent auction of jewelry, rocks, and minerals.
 Geode cutting is back again by popular demand, and you will find many unique jewelry items handcrafted by local member artists, at the Mariposa Gem and Mineral Club booth.
 Local vendors will also be available with a variety of food items.

 This year’s vendor information letter is available here.
 The vendor registration form is a separate document available here.